lihaoyi/scala.rx/readme.md

 reactive-web
 ------------
 [reactive-web](https://github.com/nafg/reactive) was another inspiration.
-It is somewhat orthogonal to Scala.Rx, focusing more on eventstreams while Scala.Rx focuses on time-varying values and integration with [Lift](http://liftweb.net/).
+It is somewhat orthogonal to Scala.Rx, focusing more on eventstreams and integration with [Lift](http://liftweb.net/) while Scala.Rx focuses purely on time-varying values.

 I did not like the fact that you had to program in a monadic style (i.e. living in `.map()` and `.flatMap()` and `for{}` comprehensions all the time) in order to take advantage of the change propagation.